spaceexpanse/metaverse/Sound/XRSound/XRSound/assets/XRSound/ReadMe.txt

 Quick installation instructions are:

-    1. Unzip the XRSound.zip installation file to your $ORBITER_ROOT folder; e.g., C:\SpaceXpanse.
+    1. Unzip the XRSound.zip installation file to your $SPACEXPANSE_ROOT folder; e.g., C:\SpaceXpanse.
     2. Bring up your SpaceXpanse launch pad and click "Modules".
     3. In the "Sound module for SpaceXpanse" section, click on "XRSound" to activate it.

 You are now ready to launch SpaceXpanse, and you should hear default sounds playing for your active vessel, provided it defines any thrusters.
-For troubleshooting information and XRSound status info, refer to the $ORBITER_ROOT\XRSound.log file that is written whenever XRSound runs.
+For troubleshooting information and XRSound status info, refer to the $SPACEXPANSE_ROOT\XRSound.log file that is written whenever XRSound runs.

-*** Please refer to the included `$ORBITER_ROOT\Doc\XRSound User Manual.pdf` for detailed installation and configuration instructions. ***
+*** Please refer to the included `$SPACEXPANSE_ROOT\Doc\XRSound User Manual.pdf` for detailed installation and configuration instructions. ***

 Happy orbiting!